huzeyann/ncut_pytorch/docs/docs/tutorials/index.md

 ## Getting Started

-If you're new to NCut, we recommend starting with **Tutorial 1 - Quick Start** to get familiar with the basic concepts and usage.
+If you're new to NCut, we recommend starting with **Tutorial 1 - Color Visualization** to get familiar with the basic concepts and usage.

 ## Tutorial Overview

 Our tutorials are designed to take you from basic usage to advanced applications:

 ### Fundamentals
-- **Tutorial 1 - Quick Start**: Learn the basics of using NCut PyTorch
+- **Tutorial 1 - Color Visualization**: Learn the basics of using NCut PyTorch for color visualization
 - **Tutorial 2 - Discrete NCUT**: Understanding discrete normalized cuts
 - **Tutorial 3 - Hierarchy in NCUT**: Working with hierarchical structures